 If there is no just cause, the warrant is unjustified.

-The search is limited to what is described in the warrant, all details must be with set forth with particularity.
+The search is limited to what is described in the warrant; all details must be set forth with particularity.

 Example of a warrant maliciously obtained:

-1. X owner was handcuffed while search was going-on.
+1. X owner was handcuffed while the search was going on.

-2. Tank was used to ram gate prior to announcement that a search will be made.
+2. Tank was used to ram the gate prior to the announcement that a search would be made.

 3. Persons who were not respondents were searched.